When to visit the Philippines?

 With the cold northeast monsoon on its peak, March is considered as the peak of winter in Batanes.
 It is also when the season starts to shift to summer so expect mostly blue skies and calm seas, good time to sail to the islands of Sabtang, Ivuhus, Itbayat and even the northernmost island of the Philippines – Y’Ami.

-The best time to see the famed rice terraces of Banaue is when they are on their greenest and when the backdrop seems like a painting of a sunny blue sky.
-Go here on the month of June to see what I am talking about 🙂
+The best time to see the famed rice terraces of Banaue is when they are on their greenest or golden hue and when the backdrop seems like a painting of a sunny blue sky.
+Go here on the early month of June to see what I am talking about 🙂

 July: Dumaguete, Apo Island & Siquijor